Team-Topaz/Cookbook/Desserts/Sugar Cookies.md

 3. Add the rest of the cookie ingredients and combine.
 4. Roll to 1/2" thickness and cut with cookie cutters.
 5. Bake at 350 degrees for 8-10 minutes.
-6. For frosting, cream together butter, vanilla, and powdered sugar.
+6. For frosting, cream together butter, vanilla, water, and powdered sugar.
 7. Frost cookies once cookies are cooled.